H-Freax/VMEvalKit/vmevalkit/tasks/object_subtraction_task/OBJECT_SUBTRACTION.md

 - **Collision Detection**: Ensures objects don't overlap
 - **Grid Fallback**: If random placement fails, uses grid-based layout
 - **Deterministic**: Uses seeds for reproducibility
-- **Size Enhancement (Level 1)**: For size-based rules, objects are actively adjusted to ensure:
-  - Largest object is at least 12 pixels larger than the second largest
-  - Smallest object is at least 12 pixels smaller than the second smallest
-  - Overall size range is at least 15 pixels
-  - This ensures the target object is visually obvious in the scene
+- **Uniform Size**: All objects across all levels (L1, L2, L3, L4) have uniform size (30 pixels) to focus on other attributes (color, shape, position, conceptual properties)

 ### Rule Generation

 **Level 1:**
 - **Color-based**: Selects a color and finds all objects with that color
 - **Shape-based**: Selects a shape and finds all objects with that shape
-- **Size-based**: Selects largest or smallest objects with **very clear visual distinction**
-  - Minimum 12 pixels difference between largest and second largest (or smallest and second smallest)
-  - Objects are actively adjusted during generation to ensure obvious size differences
-  - If size differences are not clear enough, falls back to color or shape rules
 - **Uniqueness**: Each rule explicitly lists `target_object_ids` for unambiguous removal
+- **Object Size**: All objects have uniform size (30 pixels) to focus on color and shape attributes

 **Level 2:**
-- **Enumerated Selection**: Removes 2-3 explicitly listed objects by color and shape combination
+- **Enumerated Selection**: Removes 1-3 explicitly listed objects by color and shape combination
+- **Object Size**: All objects have uniform size (30 pixels)

 **Level 3:**
-- **Spatial Relations**: Removes objects based on spatial positions (leftmost, rightmost, topmost, bottommost, corners, quadrants, distance from center)
+- **Spatial Relations**: Removes objects based on edge-based spatial positions (leftmost, rightmost, topmost, bottommost only)
+- **Object Size**: All objects have uniform size (30 pixels)

 **Level 4:**
-- **Outlier Detection**: Removes the object that looks different from others (based on color+shape majority)
+- **Combination Outlier Detection**: Removes the object that looks different from others (based on color+shape combination majority)
+- **Shape Consistency Outlier**: Removes the object with different shape (majority has same shape but different colors)
+- **Color Consistency Outlier**: Removes the object with different color (majority has same color but different shapes)
+- **Object Size**: All objects have uniform size (30 pixels)
+- **Unified Prompt**: All L4 tasks use the same prompt regardless of outlier type

 ### Image Rendering